Instant Pot buying guide: Find the one that's right for you

 With all of this in mind, it's no surprise there are millions of Instant Pot devotees, and after adding one to your kitchen arsenal, you might call yourself one, too.

-It's important to note that not all Instant Pots are not created equal.
-Some are better for those with large families, others are ideal for those who are more design minded.
-Find out which version of the Instant Pot — whether it's the Aura, Lux, Mini and more — is right for you, we've compiled this handy breakdown.
+It's important to note that not all Instant Pots are created equal.
+Some are better for large families, others for those who are more design-minded.
+To help find out which version of the Instant Pot — whether it's the Aura, Lux, Mini and more — is right for you, we've compiled this handy breakdown.

 The best Instant Pot for small kitchens: The Instant Pot LUX Mini 3 Quart 6-in-1 Programmable Cooker ($64.95; amazon.com)